Prof. Benjamin Kommey

 Profile

-EUR ING Kommey has extensive industrial experience in hardware development and software programming.
+Prof. Kommey has extensive industrial experience in hardware development and software programming.
 He worked for several years as Field Application Engineer (FAE) with the nanotron Technologies Berlin GmbH, Berlin-Germany.
 He also worked as Embedded Systems and firmware engineer with the Promess GmbH, Berlin Germany.
 Other companies he has worked with are Procontour GmbH, Ferchau Engineering and the Bundesdruckerei, all in Germany

 He was a trainee in computer networking, security and access control at the ABB, Cisco and nbase company.

-Ing.
-Kommey went through various microcontroller and digital signal processors programming at the Aglaia GmbH, Berlin and wrote his student research paper and postgraduate thesis with the Heinrich Hertz Institute (Fraunhofer Institute), Berlin, Germany
+Prof. Kommey went through various microcontroller and digital signal processors programming at the Aglaia GmbH, Berlin and wrote his student research paper and postgraduate thesis with the Heinrich Hertz Institute (Fraunhofer Institute), Berlin, Germany

 After over two decades of stay in Germany, he returned to Ghana to contribute his quota.
 He has developed, written codes and troubleshoot systems for giant companies such as VW, Rittal, Siemens, ThyssenKrupp, Deutsche Bahn, Panasonic, Eaton, BundesPolizei, to name but a few.

-Ing.
-Kommey has a passion for embedded systems.
+Prof. Kommey has a passion for embedded systems.
 He joined the Department of Computer Engineering, Faculty of Electrical and Electronics Engineering, College of Engineering, KNUST in July, 2014.
 Currently he lectures courses in Semiconductor Devices, Linear Electronics, Object Oriented Programming, Computer Architecture, Embedded Systems, Operating Systems and Computer Vision and Robotics.
 His postgraduate lecture courses are Embedded Realtime Operating Systems and Intelligent Systems and Robotics

 Print page